JoeUgly/Ringfingers_Roster/README.md

 Windows 11: \
 Linux Ubuntu:

-These executables will contain the Python interpreter, the Python script, and all the dependencies.\
+These executables will contain the Python interpreter, the Python script, and all the dependencies.

 Simply place the executable file in the same folder as your videos and double click to run it.

+<br/><br/>
+Alternatively, you can run the executable file from a CLI.\
+Example:
+`C:\Users\jugly\Desktop\DS3Videos\rr.exe`

+Running from a CLI may be mandatory on some systems (Linux).

 <br/><br/>
 #### Manual method